bbauska/LFS173x/README.md

 (that's pretty easy) and provides a user-friendly, secure restore operation (that's a bit more challenging!).

-## Contributing to the Aries Agent Test Harness {#contributing-to-the-aries-agent-test-harness .unnumbered}
+## Contributing to the Aries Agent Test Harness

 Embracing interoperability is a huge part of building a sustainable ecosystem.
 The Hyperledger Aries community wants to empower creators of